oracle/node-oracledb/INSTALL.md

 - On Windows, install a C/C++ build environment such as Microsoft Visual Studio 2015.
-Compilers supported by Oracle libraries are found in [Oracle documentation][23] for each version, for example [Oracle Database Client Installation Guide 12c Release 2 (12.2) for Microsoft Windows][24].
+Compilers supported by Oracle libraries are found in [Oracle documentation][23] for each version, for example [Oracle Database Client Installation Guide for Microsoft Windows][24].
 Some users report that the npm `windows-build-tools` package has the necessary tools to build node-oracledb from source code.